spaansba/ForesightJS/docs/docs/getting_started/debug.md

 #### View currently registered elements

 The control panel also shows an overview of the currently registered elements.
-Here the `name` attribute on the element is used to display the hover/trajectory state of the element.
-This section also displays the element's `unregisterOnCallback` value (Single for `true` and Multi for `false`)
+Next to each element's visibility this section also displays the element's `hitSlop` and `unregisterOnCallback` value (Single for `true` and Multi for `false`).

 :::tip
 Happy with the adjusted settings in the Control Panel?
-Click the copy button on the top right to easely paste the new settings into your project.
+Click the copy button on the top right to easily paste the new settings into your project.
 :::